botwiki/botwiki.org/content/projects/index.md

 ### [¶](#monthly-bot-challenge){.pilcrow} Monthly Bot Challenge {#monthly-bot-challenge}

-Please see the [Monthly Bot Challenge](/monthly-bot-challenge/) page for details.
+See the [Monthly Bot Challenge](/monthly-bot-challenge/) page for details.